Antonio Garbasso: Career

-He participated as a volunteer in the First World War, where he obtained the rank of major for his studies of telefonometry applied to ballistics, then, animated by nationalistic fervors, he shared fascist ideology but always maintained moderate positions, opposing the Gentile Reform of 1923 whose ideological framework, among other things, put scientific disciplines into the background.
-He was elected mayor of Florence in the 1920 elections, won by the National Bloc, remaining in office until 1927, except for a brief period of two months, in 1923, in which he was replaced by the prefectural commissioner Bruno Fornaciari.
-In 1924 he was appointed senator of the Kingdom, maintaining the office of mayor of Florence.
-On 29 August 1926, among other things, with the merger between the football sections of the Palestra Ginnastica Fiorentina Libertas and the Club Sportivo Firenze, decided on the initiative of him and the Marquis Luigi Ridolfi, the new "Associazione Calcio Firenze" was established, which, after a few days, changed its name to "Associazione Fiorentina del Calcio".On 9 January 1927, the municipal administration was dissolved due to the entry into force of law no. 237 of 4 February 1926 which established the podestà, for which Garbasso was appointed first podestà of Florence, remaining in office only until 13 September 1928 when he was replaced by Giuseppe Della Gherardesca.
+Garbasso participated as a volunteer in the First World War, where he obtained the rank of major for his studies of telefonometry applied to ballistics.
+Animated by Italian nationalistic fervors, he shared Italian fascist ideology but always maintained moderate positions, opposing the Gentile Reform of 1923 whose ideological framework, among other things, put scientific disciplines into the background.
+He was elected mayor of Florence in the 1920 elections, won by the National Bloc, remaining in office until 1927, except for a brief period of two months in 1923 when he was replaced by the prefectural commissioner Bruno Fornaciari.
+In 1924, he was appointed to the Senate of the Kingdom of Italy, maintaining the office of mayor of Florence.
+On 29 August 1926, among other things, with the merger between the football sections of the Palestra Ginnastica Fiorentina Libertas and the Club Sportivo Firenze, decided on the initiative of him and the Marquis Luigi Ridolfi, the new Associazione Calcio Firenze was established; after a few days, it changed its name to Associazione Fiorentina del Calcio.
+On 9 January 1927, the municipal administration was dissolved due to the entry into force of law no. 237 of 4 February 1926, which established the podestà, for which Garbasso was appointed first podestà of Florence, remaining in office only until 13 September 1928 when he was replaced by Giuseppe della Gherardesca.

 Since 1895, Garbasso devoted himself to electromagnetism in the new direction impressed by Maxwell, with many innovative results.
 From 1905 onwards, he devoted himself to spectroscopy, precisely in the period of greatest development of this discipline, contributing with original theoretical results corroborated by experiments conducted above all at the Istituto di Studi Superiori in Florence, where both Antonio Roiti and Luigi Puccianti had taken care to adequately equip the physics laboratories.
-Among these results, most of which were collected in one of the first monographs on theoretical spectroscopy, In particular, we recall some experimental works conducted together with Antonino Lo Surdo, which led the latter to the discovery of the effect that would later be called the Stark-Lo Surdo effect, one of the first empirical bases of the new quantum mechanics that Garbasso would contribute, among the first, to making known and spreading in Italy.
-Furthermore, in 1918, Garbasso created a laboratory of optics and precision mechanics which, over the years, under the auspices of the CNR, would become the future National Institute of Optics (INO).
+Among these results, most of which were collected in one of the first monographs on theoretical spectroscopy.
+Of note were some experimental works conducted together with Antonino Lo Surdo, which led the latter to the discovery of the effect that would later be called the Stark-Lo Surdo effect, one of the first empirical bases of the new quantum mechanics that Garbasso would contribute among the first to making known and spreading in Italy.
+In 1918, Garbasso created a laboratory of optics and precision mechanics, which over the years under the auspices of the National Research Council (CNR) would become the future National Institute of Optics (INO).